Bavana-N/Interactive-Form-Validation/README.md

-Enhanced Multi-Page Form
+#Enhanced Multi-Page Form

 A multi-step form built using HTML, CSS, and JavaScript.
 This form collects user information across multiple steps and displays a summary before submission.

-Features
+#Features

-Multi-step navigation with Next and Previous buttons
+-Multi-step navigation with Next and Previous buttons

-Real-time validation for required fields
+-Real-time validation for required fields

-Password and confirm password matching
+-Password and confirm password matching

-Summary of entered data before final submission
+-Summary of entered data before final submission

-Responsive and clean design
+-Responsive and clean design

 Fill in Step 1: Personal information.